-Why birthright citizenship matters and how it could change under Trump
+How birthright citizenship could change under Trump

 Everyone born in the United States, with limited exception, is a U.S. citizen.
 The Constitution says so.

 That’s the legal reading, over a century old, that Donald Trump says he seeks to scrap on Day 1.
-The president-elect has pledged to end birthright citizenship for children of unauthorized immigrant parents, so that those children born here aren’t automatically American.
+The president-elect has pledged to end birthright citizenship for children of unauthorized immigrant parents, so that those children born in the country aren’t automatically American.

 He confirmed the plan in an NBC interview that aired Sunday.